debbiemarkslab/EVcouplings/README.md

 #### Requirements

 EVcouplings requires a Python >= 3.5 installation.
-Since it depends on some packages from the scientific Python stack that can be tricky to install using pip (numba, numpy), we recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads).
+Since it depends on some packages that can be tricky to install using pip (numba, numpy, ...), we recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads).
+In case you are creating a new conda environment or using miniconda, please make sure to run `conda install anaconda` before running pip, or otherwise the required packages will not be present.

 #### Installation